Puzzled by some of the terms in the novel?

 J - L

-Jung, Carl G. Carl Jung is widely considered the father of the New Age Movement.
-See our in-depth article about the problems with Jung's Gnostic "psychiatry."
+Jung, Carl G. Carl Jung is widely considered one of the Fathers of the New Age Movement.
+See our in-depth article about the problems with Jung's Gnostic "psychiatry" at http://www.crossroad.to/articles2/08/nathan/jung.htm.
 Also recommended: The Jung Cult: Origins of a Charismatic Movement by Richard Noll.
 At one time, we studied in depth with a psychologist who had studied with Jung in Switzerland, and thus we are intimately acquainted with Jung’s Gnostic psychology.
-It has influenced Christian counseling movements, churches, and even one seminary we know of.
+It has influenced Christian counseling movements, churches, and even many seminaries.

 Kali.
 The Hindu goddess of death and destruction.